Murder of Betty Gardner: Executions

 Following Plath's execution, the family of Gardner released a statement saying, "This murder has left a void in our lives that we will never fill...
 Now with the death of Betty's murderers, we can continue to move forward."

-The executions of Arnold and Plath marked the rare occasion of white defendants being executed for murdering a black victim.
-Since the reinstatement of the death penalty in the United States in 1976, only 21 white people have been executed for murdering a black victim (less than 1.4 percent of all executions).
-At the time of Arnold's execution, 113 black defendants had been executed for murdering a white victim, compared to just six white defendants executed for murdering a black victim.
+At the time of Arnold's execution, The Herald pointed out that since 1976, when the death penalty was restored, 113 black defendants had been executed for murdering a white victim, compared to just 6 white defendants for murdering a black victim.
 After Arnold's execution, the executive director of the American Civil Liberties Union for South Carolina, Steve Bates, commented on the disparity in executions by the race of defendants and victims, as well as his belief in racism in the judicial system.
 Bates stated that Arnold's execution was an exception to the rule.
+Since then, the state of South Carolina has executed another five white people, including Arnold, for the murders of black victims.